Time 107.5: Closure

-On 1 August 2025, it was announced that Nation Broadcasting had acquired Time 107.5 from Lyca Media II Ltd and that the station was to close down at 2pm that day.
-The 107.5 FM frequency was taken over by Nation Radio London, giving Nation its first ever FM presence in London, and marked the end of the Time FM brand, operating for 21 years.
+On 1 August 2025, it was announced that Nation Broadcasting had acquired Time from Lyca Media and that the station was to close down at 2pm that day.
+The frequency was taken over by Nation Radio London, and marked the end of the Time after operating for 21 years.
 The last song played on the station was Unfinished Sympathy by Massive Attack.